williamzjasmine/Springboard/README.md

-# Springboard
+# Springboard Projects

-A collection of all projects that I have completed required by Springboard's curriculum.
+The list below gives a description of each file in this repository:

+ - json_exercise_William_Jasmine.ipynb: JSON Based Data Exercise (from Unit 5.2.4)